gedhean/rollup-plugin-chrome-extension/README.md

 If you're using VSCode you can run the default build task (Ctrl+Shift+B or ⇧⌘B for Mac) to start building and type checking.

+## Change my by Jedi

+- Fixed [Issue 110](https://github.com/extend-chrome/rollup-plugin-chrome-extension/issues/110): <all_urls> match patterns are not handled properly;